 Kirsty explained that when she first moved into the cottage she had no prior knowledge of heating oil and how it worked which she found very offputting.
 Therefore, her first reaction was to research the option of getting the house connected to the national gas network.
 After speaking with an advisor she discovered the job would be a very big one involving a special projects team with an architect, surveyor, and road workers digging up the village road right up to the end of the drive.
 The end result of this would have cost “thousands upon thousands” and even then would still require a heating plumber to route the pipe from the driveway to the boiler.
 Surprisingly, this work wouldn’t be subsidised by the government.

 The installer recommended Tuffa’s fire protected heating oil tank range.
 These tanks are integrally fitted with a unique and patented fire rated material.
-This enables installers to site a tank directly next to, or even inside, a building or other structure.
-The alternative, which Kirsty sought to avoid, would mean siting the oil tank in an obstructive location in the garden within direct sight of the house “not that the Tuffa tank was an eye-sore”.
+This enables installers to site a tank adjacent to, or even inside, a building or other structure.
+The alternative would have meant installing the oil tank in the garden within direct sight of the house.
+This is something that Kirsty felt would ruin the look of her cottage garden.

 After a quick Google search and receiving a second quote from an oil tank manufacturer who were “quite blunt and unhelpful”, Kirsty got through to Tuffa.